loyjoy/welcome/documentation/introduction/GET_STARTED.md

 ## How to Set up a Chatbot

-In the backend you can have several starting points.
+In the backend, you can have several starting points.
 You can either start an experience by using a copy of an existing one, you can use our ready-to-use experiences that give you a process flow to customize yourself, or you can start from scratch with a blank process.

 <p align="center">
   <img src="startscreen.png" alt="LoyJoy startscreen" title="LoyJoy startscreen" width="500"/>